Winterberg: Modern times 'til the end of the Thirty Years' War (1500–1650)

 By the acquisition of region "Marken" the area of Winterberg strongly extended.
 There were similar trends in neighbouring towns.
 At the beginning of the 16th century Winterberg expanded her farmland in the area of Astenberg.
-Thereby they got during conflict with the count of von Waldeck who owned rights in the neighbouring village Nordenau.
+Thereby they came into conflict with the count of von Waldeck who owned rights in the neighbouring village Nordenau.
 From southwest her territorial claims overlapped with the county Wittgenstein.
-This quarrel stretched with both opponents up to the end of the 18th century.
+This quarrel stretched on with both opponents up to the end of the 18th century.
 In a comparison with Wittgenstein 1783 the debatable area was split.

 During the Thirty Years' War the neighbouring town Medebach and Hallenberg were 1634 destroyed by Hessian troops.
 Both had to suffer very much from contributions, lootings and murders.
 Besides, still the plague broke out soon afterwards.
 Both towns thereby had to register big population losses.
-This destiny seems to have remained saved to the city of Winterberg to a great extent.
+This destiny seems to have saved the city of Winterberg to a great extent.
 An important clue for this is that in 1638/39 the town council could buy a new organ for 240 imperial talers.
 Vice versa this could be the trigger for a vain siege of the town about 1640.
-The Winterberger shooters repulsed therefore attacking Hessen and Sweden successfully.
+The Winterberger shooters repulsed the attacking Hessen and Sweden successfully.